Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/misc.md

 ### Metal from Fluid

-Returns the `Metal` asscoiated with the given fluid, may be null
+Returns the `Metal` associated with the given fluid, may be null

 ```ts
 TFC.misc.getMetal(fluid: Fluid): Metal